hyperlab/HyperWebView/README.md

-# Better WebView for iOS
+# Better WebView module for iOS

-Currently only does one thing: it sets scrolling friction to match native ScrollViews.
+Currently only does one thing: it augments the Ti.UI.WebView to set its scrolling friction to match other native ScrollViews.

 ## Using the module

-Add the module to you project, import it and create new augmented WebViews like this:
+Add the module to you project, import it and create new augmented WebViews according to the examples below.
+The latest version of the module can be found inside the dist folder.

 **Classic example**:
 ```js